 Do you have an upcoming job interview?
-Then you might stumble on the question: “Don’t you think you are overqualified for this position?“ OR “It seems that you are overqualified for this job role, don’t you think so?”
-On this page, you’ll learn how to answer this question using interview tips and an example answer.
+Then you might stumble on the question: “Don’t you think you are overqualified for this position?”
+OR “It seems that you are overqualified for this job role, don’t you think so?”
+Check out my example answer and useful tips down below!

 It’s not a common interview question and will only ever be asked if the interviewer is certain that you are overqualified for the position.
 The reason why an interviewer would ask this question is to find out if you are genuinely interested in the job role at hand and don’t become bored, lazy or unmotivated.